 Along the boardwalk there are also 2 large concrete pads which can be used as a fishing platform or to just sit and enjoy the view for a while!
 But be careful!
 The pads are not surrounded by fencing as you can see in the photo above!

 As you reach the end of the boardwalk, you will pass through a yellow gate and into the Northern wooded section of Turning Point Park.
-This portion will take you to Gibbs Marina (where the old Spirit of Rochester is docked) and the edge of the park.
+This portion will take you to Gibbs Marina (where the old Spirit of Rochester was docked when we first visited) and the edge of the park.

 Connecting with the Genesee Riverway Trail